 Neil E. Kotras has served as the Trust's Senior Accounting Officer since April 25, 2006.
-Prior to joining the Trust, Mr. Kotras worked at T. Rowe Price Associates, where he was responsible for financial reporting and accounting policy for all T. Rowe Price mutual fund products.
-Previously, he worked with PricewaterhouseCoopers where he managed several large financial services audit engagements.
-Neil received an undergraduate degree in accounting from Loyola College in Maryland in 1997 and an MBA in finance from the Robert H. Smith School of Business at the University of Maryland in 2007.
-Neil is a Certified Public Accountant.
+Prior to joining the Trust, Mr. Kotras worked as Assistant Vice President as a member of the Investment Treasury group at T. Rowe Price Associates, where he was responsible for compliance, financial reporting and accounting policy for the firm's mutual fund products.
+Also in this capacity, Mr. Kotras had oversight of the firm's Financial Reporting Department.
+Previously, he was a manager in the audit practice of PricewaterhouseCoopers LLP (formerly Coopers & Lybrand LLP), where he was responsible for several large asset management engagements in the Baltimore/ Washington DC Metro area.
+Mr. Kotras is a Certified Public Accountant.
+Neil holds an undergraduate degree in accounting and economics from the Sellinger School of Business at Loyola University Maryland, and an MBA in finance from the Robert H. Smith School of Business at the University of Maryland.